rbong/envi/README.md

 is not written for other computers, and if it behaves strangely you should increase the length of the sleep commands or write loops that ask tmux if the servers exist yet; this still might not work.
-See the script for some of the "creative" methods used. envi will work best on a light system.
+See the script for some of the "creative" methods used.
+Please do not change these; they are based on trial and error. envi will work best on a light system.
 Even though it's a personal script, feel free to submit issues if you experience any problems.

+genvi
+====

+envi's gdb interface is called genvi.
+Call it with any options you want to pass to gdb.
+File location will not be shown.
+Line number will automatically be highlighted in Vim as it would be with gdb's textual user interface mode, without any of the eccentricities.

 modifying
 ====

 When you are modifying, most extension should be done by sending keys through the servers.
-The default names of the servers are V2 for Vim's tmux server, VT for the shell's server, and VF for vifm's server.
+The default names of the servers are tvim for Vim's tmux server, tbsh for the shell's server, and tvif for vifm's server.
 You can access these with
 ```
 tmux send-keys -t(servername) (keys)
 ```
 Vim's built in server capabilities are also used.
 A tmux server is only used because Vim does not support reconnection.
 Vim's server can be accessed with
 ```
-vim --servername VV --remote-send (keys)
+vim --servername vvim --remote-send (keys)
 ```
-Vim's server is called VV by default.
+Vim's server is called vvim by default.
 There are several remote options for Vim.
 Search Vim's manual for "remote" to find these.
 ```
 man vim
 ```